Ayurvedic Massage

 1. Massage Oils: Commonly used for lubrication during massages, such as sweet almond oil, coconut oil, or specific massage blends offered by various companies.

-2. Massage Lotions or Creams: Some therapists prefer these for their texture and added benefits like
+2. Massage Lotions or Creams: Some therapists prefer these for their texture and added benefits like moisturizing properties or specific aromas.

 3. Aromatherapy Oils: Essential oils like lavender, eucalyptus, or peppermint can be added to